h1-the-swan/general_exam_jp/inputs/060-coding_documentation.markdown

 Version 1 implements a `Module` class and a `Clustering` class.
 I build a `PyInfomap` on top of these in order to be able to calculate the map equation for different clusterings of an input graph.
 What follows is my work implementing an optimization algorithm.

-The test example I use is network (a) in [@Fig:mapvsmod] in this document (Fig. 3 in [@rosvall_map_2010]).
+The test example I use is network (a) in [@Fig:mapvsmod] in this document (in the original work [@rosvall_map_2010] it is fig. 3).
 A pajek version of this network was included in the forked repository as `2009_figure3ab.net`.
-We know that the clustering seen in the figure should have a value for the map equation $L = 3.33$.
-We know from the text that the clustering seen in the figure should have a value for the map equation $L = 3.33$, and that this is the optimal (minimum) value for this network.
+We know from the text [@rosvall_map_2010] that the clustering seen in the figure should have a value for the map equation $L = 3.33$, and that this is the optimal (minimum) value for this network.
 Thus, my algorithm should be able to find this clustering.

 One approach to find the clustering would be to calculate the map equation for every possible partition of the network.
 I implement this in `search_all_possible_partitions.py`.
 However, there are far too many combinations of partitions for network data, even for the small 16-node network I use to test.
 As of this writing, this code has not yet finished after running for 212 hours (almost 9 days), having tried over $6.15 \times 10^9$ different partitions.